mapproxy/mapproxy/doc/seed.rst

 proxy_seed
 ----------

 The command line script expects a seed configuration that describes which tiles from which layer should be generated.
-See `seed configuration`_ for the format of the file.
+See `configuration`_ for the format of the file.

 Use the ``-f`` option to specify the proxy configuration.
 ::